 Moving from one f-stop to the next (up or down) doubles or cuts in half the amount of light passing through the lens.
 A smaller f-stop number like 2.8 means a larger opening of the iris.
 When you change the aperture from a 2.8 to f4, its called stopping down.
 Lenses have a range of apertures and lenses do not have all apertures available.
 When we say a lens is a 2.8 lens, that means the lowest aperture available is 2.8.
 In the diagram above you can see f-stops of; 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 32.

 Changing the aperture is usually a setting inside your camera.

-The Basics of Aperture (video)
+The Basics of Aperture (Free Video)

 This entertaining 6 minute video on The Basics of Aperture by Larry Becker at B&H Photo goes into a little more detail on the mechanics of aperture.

 Aperture Photography Course from Udemy